 While protein may be among the most talked about nutrients among dieters, eating too much of the stuff can cause weight gain.
 When you take in more protein than your body needs (which is about 0.45 grams per pound for men and 0.35 grams per pound for women) the extra protein will likely be stored as fat, while the excess amino acids will be excreted.
 Not convinced?
 Consider this: In one recent study of more than 7,000 study participants, researchers found that those who ate high-protein diets had a 90 percent greater risk of gaining more than 10 percent of their body weight during the course of the study than those who ate less of the stuff.
 Yikes!

-In a recent study, people estimated snacks labeled "organic" to be lower in calories, more nutritious and even tastier than when reviewing the same snacks without the "organic" label.
+In a recent study, people estimated snacks labeled “organic” to be lower in calories, more nutritious and even tastier than when reviewing the same snacks without the “organic” label.
 The only problem?
-That's hardly the case.
-If you down these groceries without looking at the label you may ingest more calories than you realize, which can derail your rapid weight loss efforts.
+That’s hardly the case.
+Plus, all-natural isn’t a regulated term, so marketers can slap this on products that are still highly processed, caloric, and loaded with sugar.
+If you down these groceries without looking at the label, you may ingest more calories than you realize, which can derail your rapid weight loss efforts.

 You Pass on Dessert